Skip to main content

 • The road width on Grover Avenue has been reduced to improve safety for pedestrians and cyclists.

-In the previous layout, pedestrians and cyclists were at a higher risk of stepping between queued right-turning vehicles into the path of moving left-turning traffic.
-This change aims to minimise that risk and improve overall safety.
+The change aims to minimise risk and improve overall safety.
 The amended design was reviewed and supported by an external independent Road Safety Auditor.

 • What did we hear from local residents?

-• We have had two on site meetings with residents to listen and understand their concerns.
+• We have met with residents to listen and understand their concerns.

 Residents of Grover Avenue, Dalpura Street, Mirra Place, and Hoover Place have clearly told us the restriction of access out of Grover Avenue will create issues for residents and visitors to the area.